 Until very recently, Mary Draper was CEO of the Health Issues Centre, Victoria's health consumer organization.
 She was on the Ministerial Advisory Committee on the Victorian Health Services Plan 2011-2022, the Review Panel to review the Health Services Conciliation and Review Act and chaired the Department of Health's Participation Advisory Committee.

 Previous roles were Director of Clinical Governance at the Women's and Manager in the Quality Branch of the Department of Human Services, responsible for consumer participation, clinical effectiveness and clinical risk management.
 She has represented consumers on key national committees including the Taskforce on Quality in Australian Healthcare and was a board member of ACOSS and the Australian Institute of Health and Welfare.
 She was also a board director of La Trobe Regional Health.

-Mary is a member of the Austin Health Finance & Resources Committee, the Clinical Safety & Quality Committee and the Primary Care & Population Health Advisory Committee.
+Mary is the chair of the Austin Health Clinical Safety & Quality Committee and is a member of the Finance & Resources Committee and the Primary Care & Population Health Advisory Committee.

 Chris Altis was appointed to the Austin Health Board in July 2015.
 He holds Bachelor of Commerce and Master of Arts (Public Policy) degrees from the University of Melbourne and is a Graduate of the Australia Institute of Company Directors.

 Chris has twenty-five years experience in the health sector, working in a policy and advisory capacity at a Victorian and national level.

 Since 2011 he has been Deputy Chair of the North Richmond Community Health Service, and was previously a board member of the Northern Melbourne Medicare Local, where he was a member of a number of board sub-committees, including Chair of the People and Culture Board Sub-Committee.